-A study published by the Journal of Alternative And Complimentary Medicine from 2013 states that walking barefoot “reduces blood viscosity, which is a major factor in cardiovascular disease”.
+A study published by the Journal of Alternative And Complementary Medicine from 2013 states that walking barefoot “reduces blood viscosity, which is a major factor in cardiovascular disease”.

 Blood viscosity is a term used to describe the “thickness and stickiness of your blood.”
 The lower the viscosity, the easier your blood flows through your blood vessels and circulates throughout your body.
 The higher your blood’s viscosity, or thickness, the slower it moves.

 To test the effects of grounding on blood viscosity, subjects had their red blood cells (RBCs) examined under a microscope to determine the number of clumped groups of RBCs in each sample.
 High instances of aggregation (or clumping) in human blood increases your blood viscosity and can result in cardiovascular disease.
 This experiment was intended to measure whether grounding to the earth’s innate electrical charge would have a positive effect on this blood condition.
 Can grounding help to prevent the deadly disease that is linked to it?

 Long story short, walking barefoot substantially lowered the instance of unwanted blood cell clumping in every one of the subjects and promoted healthier circulation.